chosww/javaGenetic/README.md

 ### Population

-You can modify number of species in population by changing variable population in GAInt class.
+You can modify number of species in a population by changing variable population in GAInt class.

 ```java
     int population = 20;